-Active patients participate as partners in their health care with their health care providers.
-They don't make health care decisions on their own, but they're in charge of the process.
-They schedule appropriate visits to their health care providers, plan ahead to get the most out of those visits, learn about their conditions and medications, and follow through on treatments and lifestyle changes they agree to with their health care providers.
+Active patients participate as partners in their healthcare with their healthcare providers.
+They don't make healthcare decisions on their own, but they're in charge of the process.
+They schedule appropriate visits to their healthcare providers, plan ahead to get the most out of those visits, learn about their conditions and medicines, and follow through on treatments and lifestyle changes they agree to with their healthcare providers.

 Being informed about any health conditions you have can keep you from just going along with tests and treatments.

 Decide what you want to get out of an appointment before you walk into the office.
 Write down any questions you have and any issues you want to discuss beforehand.
 Bring your notes and refer to them.

 Bring a list of all the prescribed and over-the-counter medicines, herbs, and supplements you take and how much you take of each.

 Bring a list of any medicines that you are allergic to.